 Dandruff and open, circular patches in winter?
 Most people immediately think of fungal infections, but in this case it is different.
 Today it is all about rain mange, because one of our horses is currently affected by it.
 This year it was particularly difficult to find the right time to leave the eczema blanket off.
 The changeable weather was a challenge for all eczema sufferers.
-Rain mange usually occurs when horses are covered for too long, in combination with persistent rain and a damp, cold climate.
+Rain Eczema usually occurs when horses are covered for too long, in combination with persistent rain and a damp, cold climate.
 This often leads to waterlogging under the blanket, and the vicious circle begins.
 The skin infection finds ideal conditions in this "warm" and damp environment.
-Rain mange is usually caused by the bacterium Dermatophilus congolensis, which often goes unnoticed at first.
+Rain Eczema is usually caused by the bacterium Dermatophilus congolensis, which often goes unnoticed at first.
 The infestation only becomes clearly visible when it has spread in the thick winter coat and the itching increases.
 How do I know that it is rain mange?

 Mange mainly affects the back, neck (usually the side without the mane), flanks and tail.
 These areas often provide the best breeding ground for this type of bacteria.